corsairmarks/more_standard_districts/mod/README.md

 Although the districts added by this mod seem similar to existing districts, they are created as new districts so as to not present a compatibility challenge by overwriting many of the district files.
 The district changes should work with other mods that add or alter districts.

-Overwrites the three built-in Research Labs (`building_research_lab_1`, `building_research_lab_2`, and `building_research_lab_3`).
-To implement the new Research Lab job bonuses, this mod overwrites the economic category for researchers (`planet_researchers`) in order to generate the `_add` modifiers for research production (previously only `_mult` was available).
+To implement the new research support building (planetary Archives) job bonuses, this mod overwrites the economic category for researchers (`planet_researchers`) in order to generate the `_add` modifiers for research production (previously only `_mult` was available).

-Also overwrites three flavors of Tech-World build automation (excluding ecumenopoleis) to use the new Research Districts and enabling the AI to understand the Research Lab building changes.
+Also overwrites all types of Tech-World build automation to use the new Research Districts and include the new research support building.
 Unification Center and Fortress World build automation is similarly overwritten.
 Thus this mod is incompatible with other mods that also update these build plans.
 Commonly this is AI mods - whichever mod loads _last_ will use its version of these files.

 This mod adds a Commercial District which also has been built with compatibility for my mod [Enhanced Trade Districts and Designations](https://steamcommunity.com/workshop/filedetails/?id=2641081470).
 Enjoy building commercial enterprises on practically any world.